Glossary

 Organization

 Each organization has a name, a unique ID, and optionally an associated email address.
-For information on how to create an organization, please refer to our guide to creating a new organization.
+For information on how to create an organization, please refer to the guide about creating organization.

 Product